 (ii) all necessary access to such information as may be required by MUSO in order to provide the Services;

 (b) comply with all applicable laws and regulations with respect to its activities under the Contract;

 (c) ensure that the individuals using the Services and the Software on its behalf do so in accordance with the terms and conditions of the Contract and MUSO shall be responsible for any such individual’s breach of the Contract;

-5.2 The Customer shall indemnify MUSO against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by MUSO arising out of or in connection with the Customer’s breach of any of the terms of the Contract.
+5.2 Both parties shall indemnify each other against all liabilities, costs, expenses, damages and losses (including any direct, indirect or consequential losses, loss of profit, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis) and all other reasonable professional costs and expenses) suffered or incurred by MUSO or the Customer arising out of or in connection with the either party’s breach of any of the terms of the Contract.

 6.1 The Customer shall pay the Fees to MUSO for the Services in accordance with the Order.